(PDF of the policy statement is also available here)

 - safe, healthy, and environmentally-responsible communities, and

 - TTARA supports a balanced budget financed without a general tax increase and with minimal, judicious use of one-time accounting measures or overreliance on one-time revenues.

-- TTARA supports the state’s efforts to improve our transportation network and water infrastructure.
+- TTARA supports the state’s efforts to improve our transportation and water infrastructure.